Watson, Robert N.

 Professor Watson teaches mostly Shakespeare, English Renaissance poetry, and historical ecocriticism, although he also created and led a new interdisciplinary General Education course on the 1960s.
-For seven years he served as Head Scholar of the Teaching Shakespeare Summer Institute at the Folger Shakespeare Library in Washington, D.C..
+For seven years he served as Head Scholar of the Teaching Shakespeare Summer Institute for high-school teachers at the Folger Shakespeare Library in Washington, D.C..
 In 2001, he received the annual UCLA Distinguished Teaching Prize, and from 2006-8 he held the Gold Shield prize, given to one faculty member at the university for outstanding contributions in research, teaching, and public service.
-Last year he was named as the first holder of the Neikirk Chair for Innovative Undergraduate Education.
+He was also named as the first holder of the Neikirk Chair for Innovative Undergraduate Education.

-His environmentalist study of cultural history, Back to Nature: The Green and the Real in the Late Renaissance, won the 2007 Elizabeth Dietz Memorial Prize, “awarded annually for the best book published in early modern studies,” as well as the ASLE Prize for the best book of ecocriticism of 2005-07; and he has continued to work and publish on environmental and animal-protection issues.
+His ecocritical book Back to Nature: The Green and the Real in the Late Renaissance, won the 2007 Elizabeth Dietz Memorial Prize, “awarded annually for the best book published in early modern studies,” as well as the ASLE Prize for the best book of ecocriticism of 2005-07; and he has continued to work and publish on environmental and animal-protection issues.
 He has also published books on Shakespeare, Ben Jonson, the fear of death in the Renaissance, Japanese cinema, and a new interdisciplinary book titled Cultural Evolution and Its Discontents: Cognitive Overload, Parasitic Cultures, and the Humanistic Cure (Routledge, 2019).
 He has edited volumes of Jonson’s plays and (with his departmental colleague Professor Braunmuller) the forthcoming Arden edition of Shakespeare’s Measure for Measure.
 His most recent articles have applied algorithmic analysis to Shakespeare plays.
 A couple of his poems have appeared in The New Yorker, and others in dozens of other literary journals.